apache/mesos/docs/authorization.md

 ```

 Principals `foo` and `bar` can run tasks as the agent operating system user
 `alice` and no other user.
-No other principals can run tasks.
+No other principal can run tasks.

 ```json
 {